xiBread/oscarlv.com/content/dialogue/the_idea.md

 The sight of your glorious face makes me physically melt.
 A night full of stars could *never* compare to–

-*Can you shut the fuck up?! …I'm sorry.*
+*Can you shut the fuck up?! &hellip;I'm sorry.*

 I just hate fighting with you.

-*I hate fighting with you too… It's the pressure of having to say it back.*
+*I hate fighting with you too&hellip; It's the pressure of having to say it back.*

 Huh?

 *That's my answer to your question.
-You're just always so… comfortable when you say it.
+You're just always so&hellip; comfortable when you say it.
 You look like you feel safe whenever you say, "I love you."
 It makes me feel guilty if I don't say it because I'll hurt you.
 So I say it.*

-Oh… Then I think I understand what you meant by the "idea of you."
+Oh&hellip; Then I think I understand what you meant by the "idea of you."

 *You think so?*